nmattia/nmattia.com/posts/2019-01-14-easy-peasy-nix-versions.md

 branch=$(cat $versions | jq -r ".[\"$package\"].branch")
 ```

-Using this we can retrieve the GitHub URL and call `nix-prefetch-url` to
+Using this it retrieves the GitHub URL and calls `nix-prefetch-url` to compute
-compute the sha256:
+the sha256:

 ``` bash
 # Ask GitHub what the latest commit (revision) is on $branch: